Screenwriting: a taster

 Some basic screenwriting principles

-Writing exercises to help you to discover ideas and characters for a film or TV script
+Writing exercises to help you to develop a script treatment

 Where to find further resources.

 What will I achieve?

 By the end of this course you should be able to...

 - Discuss a scene from a film or TV episode with confidence